SMILEY4/SimpleApplication/wiki/SimpleUIElements.md

   Each item will be added as a new section.
 The title of the section is specified by the "TitleProperty" of the child item.

+- ExpandedSectionProperty

+  Expands the section with the given title once when building or updating the accordion.
+If no title is given or no section with the title exists, all sections will be collapse.
+The user can still expand and collapse sections afterwards.
+Expanding an collapsing sections via this property does not trigger events.

 - OnAccordionExpandedEventProperty

   A listener that is called when the user expands or collapses one of the sections.
 The event carries the title of the interacted section and the state of the other sections.